ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_style_guide.md

 end
 ```

-Each line of a block comment starts with `--` and a single space (unless it is indented text inside the comment).
+* Each line of a block comment starts with `--` and a single space.

-Inline comments should be separated by at least two spaces from the statement.
+* Inline comments should be separated by at least two spaces from the statement.
 They should start with `--` and a single space.

 ```lua
 -- One space for block/single-line comments